benwilcock/spring-cloud-stream-demo/docs/index.md

   }
 ```

-This method sorts the `Loan` objects using simple business logic, and depending on the outcome it sends them onwards to either the `processor.approved()` channel or the `processor.declined()` channel (after setting their Loan Status accordingly).
+This method then sorts the `Loan` objects using simple business logic.
+Depending on the outcome of the sort it sends them onwards to either the `processor.approved()` channel or the `processor.declined()` channel (after setting their Loan Status accordingly).

 ## Wrapping Up

-As you can see, the separation of concerns you get with [Spring Cloud Streams][project] between the messaging logic and the messaging platform is very healthy indeed.
+As you can see, the separation of concerns that you get when using [Spring Cloud Streams][project] is very healthy indeed.
 There is absolutely zero Kafka or RabbitMQ specific code in either microservice.
-This allows us to focus more time on the business logic regardless of the messaging platform.
-There is very little messaging code required and you can easily swap messaging solutions simply by changing the "binder" dependencies in the application POM.
+This allows us to focus on the business logic regardless of the messaging platform and you can easily swap messaging platforms simply by changing the "binder" dependencies in the application POM.

 ## There's More...